-Collection of water and physico-chemical analysis
+Collection of water and physico-chemical analysis:

 Water samples were obtained in duplicates from two locations (a tap and a covered well) within the respective schools.
-Samples were collected using clean 2 liter plastic bottles and taken to the laboratory for physico-chemical studies.
-The pH of the samples was determined using a calibrated bench HannaTM pH meter.
+Samples were collected using clean 2 liters plastic bottles and taken to the laboratory for physico-chemical (pH and nitrate levels) studies.
+The pH of the samples was determined using a calibrated bench Hanna pH meter.
 The dissolved nitrate content of the water samples was evaluated using ultraviolet visible spectrophotometry procedure as described by Radojevic and Bashkin (1999).
-The samples from each school was collected once monthly for a period of two months (April to May, 2022)
+The samples from each school were collected once monthly for a period of two months (April to May, 2022).

-Questionnaire administration to consenting student and staff
+Questionnaire administration to consenting student and staff:

 This research utilized a well-structured WASH status questionnaire designed by WHO/UNICEF (2016).
-Most of the inquires in the questionnaire were clarified after being pre-tested and supplementary explanations were provided in pidgin English as the questions were being read to the survey participants by the interviewer.
+Most of the inquires in the questionnaire were clarified after being pretested and supplementary explanations were provided in pidgin English as the questions were being read to the survey participants by the interviewer.
 The questions included; age and gender, type and distance of main water supply, number and type of usable toilets, separation of toilet facility by gender and availability of water and soap within the toilets.
 A total of 240 individuals across the respective schools were approached for their participatory consent.
-However, only 200 persons gave their oral consent to participate in the survey and as such, 200 copies of questionnaire were administered to the secondary schools.
+However, only 200 persons gave their oral consent to participate in the survey and as such, 200 copies of questionnaire were administered to the consenting participants.
+The completed copies were then retrieved from the respondents in the 4 secondary schools.

-Statistical analysis
+Statistical analysis:

-The average physico-chemical values obtained for the public schools (A and B) and privately owned schools (C and D) were subjected to unpaired student T test at a confidence level of 95% using Microsoft excel version 10.
-The completed questionnaire were codified and entered into Microsoft excel and exported to SPSS version 22 software.
+The average physico-chemical values obtained for the public schools (A and B) and privately-owned schools (C and D) were subjected to unpaired student T test at a confidence level of 95% using Microsoft excel version 10.
+The completed questionnaire was codified and entered into Microsoft excel and exported to SPSS version 22 software.
 The percentage frequency of the codified survey data was then determined.